Zamiell/jud6s/README.md

 2. Devil Rooms and Angel Rooms are buffed:
   * Devil Rooms and Angel Rooms without item pedestals in them have been removed.
 3. Some items with no effect are removed:
-  * The Karma trinket (all Donation Machines are removed on the BLCK CNDL seed)
+  * the Karma trinket (all Donation Machines are removed on the BLCK CNDL seed)
-  * The Amnesia pill (all curses are removed on the BLCK CNDL seed)
+  * the Amnesia pill (all curses are removed on the BLCK CNDL seed)
-  * The ??? pill (all curses are removed on the BLCK CNDL seed)
+  * the ??? pill (all curses are removed on the BLCK CNDL seed)
 4. Cutscenes are removed.
 5. Some useless animations are removed:
   * cowering in the fetal position at the beginning of every floor